greenelab/deep-review/sections/07_conclusions.md

 Deep learning-based methods now matches or surpasses the previous state of the art in a diverse array of tasks in patient and disease categorization, fundamental biological study, genomics, and treatment development.
-We return to our central question: given this rapid progress, has deep learning transformed the study of human disease?
+Returning to our central question: given this rapid progress, has deep learning transformed the study of human disease?
 Though the answer is highly dependent on the specific domain and problem being addressed, we conclude that deep learning has